kind3r/electra-esp32-analog/README.md

 Schematic, PCB and BOM are available [here](https://oshwlab.com/Gibonii/electra-ia003-ia01-esp).

-**WARNING: Schematic and PCB not yet final, I might still make adjustments.**
+> **WARNING**: Schematic and PCB not yet final, I might still make adjustments.
+Rev.4 is currently under testing and working fine.

 > TODO: how to order PCBs and assembly